sasadjukic/wikipedia_data_search/README.md

 # wikipedia_data_search
 July 2025 Update:

-Testing some LLM workflows I converted this into a "Vibe Code" project.
-The proggram still crawls Wikipedia's data files with BeautifulSoup to find trends on Wikipedia's main website, but vibe coding added some features and tests
+Testing some LLM workflows, I converted this into a "Vibe Code" project.
+The program still crawls Wikipedia's data files with BeautifulSoup to find trends on Wikipedia's main website, but vibe coding added some features, error handling, and tests
 <br>

 <b>Basic steps the program executes are:</b>